ComputeCanada/molmodsim-vmd-visualization/_episodes/01-starting_VMD.md

 - "How to use VMD on Compute Canada clusters?"
 objectives:
 - "Learn how to run vmd on a compute node"
-- "Learn how to connect grahically to VMD running on a compute node"
+- "Learn how to connect graphically to VMD running on a compute node"
 keypoints:
 - "Connect to a compute node using TigerVNC client and SSH tunnel"
 ---

 ## Introduction

+{: .instructor_notes}
 Molecular modelling and simulations are widely used in structural biology, chemistry, drug design, materials science and many other fields of science.
 Visualization is a primary tool for accessing quality of molecular models, and visualization is invaluable for understanding atomic details of molecular functions.
 Visualization of complex macromolecular structures is challenging and requires specialized software.

 VMD (Visual Molecular Dynamics) is a software package for the 3D visualization, modeling and analysis of molecular systems.
 It is developed and freely distributed by the Theoretical and Computational Biophysics Group at the University of Illinois at Urbana-Champaign.
+{: .instructor_notes}

+{: .self_study_text}
+- VMD (Visual Molecular Dynamics) is a software package for the 3D visualization, modeling and analysis of molecular systems.
+{: .self_study_text}

-#### VMD features
+### VMD features
 - Ability to work very efficiently with huge MD trajectories.
 - Wide variety of supported file formats
 - Numerous built-in tools for analysis of structures and trajectories